-This is the essence of the Domo platform, that normal business people can quickly adopt, use and derive value from their data.
-The interactions are intuitive, the collaboration is easy and the available entry points, from embedded analytics, to the web experience to the mobile app, is all part of a single, seamless and dare I say— enjoyable even— user experience.
+This is the essence of the Domo platform: that normal business people can quickly adopt, use, and derive value from their data.
+The interactions are intuitive, the collaboration is easy, and the available entry points—from embedded analytics to the web experience to the mobile app—is all part of a single, seamless, and, dare I say, enjoyable user experience.

 While Domo analytics is truly for the business, IT loves it as well.
 Domo enables IT to bring tangible success to their users with significantly less effort up front and over time.
-As a result, the Domo consulting required is typically much less involved than the massive 3 to 5 times the software cost that organizations have been forced to pay over time with other solutions.
+As a result, the Domo consulting required is typically much less involved than the massive, three-to-five-times the software cost that organizations have been forced to pay over time with other solutions.